-- · Review with the external auditor, the audit scope and plan, including any changes to the planned scope of the audit plan. - Review the adequacy of the internal audit scope and plan, functions, competency and resources of the internal audit function and that it has the necessary authority to carry out its work. - Review the external and internal audit reports to ensure that appropriate and prompt remedial action is taken by Management on major deficiencies in controls or procedures that are identified. - Review major audit findings and the Management's response during the year with Management, external auditors and internal auditors, including the status of previous audit recommendations. - Review the assistance given by the Group's officers to the auditors, and any difficulties encountered in the course of the audit work, including any restrictions on the scope of activities or access to required information. - Review the independence and objectivity of the external auditors and their services, including non-audit services and the professional fees, to ensure a proper balance between objectivity and value for money.
+- Review with the external auditor, the audit scope and plan, including any changes to the planned scope of the audit plan. - Review the adequacy of the internal audit scope and plan, functions, competency and resources of the internal audit function and that it has the necessary authority to carry out its work. - Review the external and internal audit reports to ensure that appropriate and prompt remedial action is taken by Management on major deficiencies in controls or procedure that are identified. - Review major audit findings and the Management's response during the year with Management, external auditors and internal auditors, including the status of previous audit recommendations. - Review the assistance given by the Group's officers to the auditors, and any difficulties encountered in the course of the audit work, including any restriction on the scope of activities or access to required information. - Review the independence and objectivity of the external auditor and their service, including non-audit services and the professional fees, to ensure a proper balance between objectivity and value for money. - Review and recommend to the Board of Directors the Corporate Governance Statement and the Statement of Internal Controls in relation to internal controls and management of risk included in the annual report. - Review the appointment and performance of external auditors, the audit fee and any question of resignation or dismissal before making recommendations to the Board.